hospodskej/security_engineering_tools/README.md

 # crow

 An universal CLI tool used to Encrypt, Decrypt and Crack cyphers.
-Created as part of my 30-Days-30-Tools challenge.

 ## Features
 * **Automated Cracking:** Automatically tests all possible cryptographic shifts in milliseconds without needing the user to guess the key.